 In Europe Paul Roberts is the artistic director of the international summer school for pianists Music at Albignac, in southern France.
 In London he teaches at the Guildhall School of Music & Drama, where he has been awarded an Honorary Fellowship (FGS).
-He has recently been appointed an Associate Research Fellowship at the Guildhall, and is currently researching his next book, Reading Liszt, in which he will illuminate the literary inspiration underlying many of Liszt’s major piano works.
+He is currently researching his next book, Reading Liszt, in which he will illuminate the literary inspiration underlying many of Liszt’s major piano works.

 His acclaimed Reflections: The Piano Music of Maurice Ravel (Amadeus, 2012) followed two books on Debussy: a biography, Debussy (Phaidon, 2008) and Images: The Piano Music of Claude Debussy (Amadeus, 1996).
 Images has become a seminal text on the subject.
 ‘It is a complete picture of Debussy’s poetic world,’ Richard Goode has written, ‘and is one of the few indispensable books on music that I know.’

 Recordings include Debussy’s Images Books 1 and 2, Préludes Books 1 and 2, and Estampes; a DVD lecture-recital Mists, Fairies and Fireworks on Debussy’s Preludes (Amadeus Press); and lectures for television, from the keyboard, of La mer and Ravel’s Bolero (Medici TV), which have been seen all over the world.
-Recordings of Ravel and Liszt are in the offing.
+His recording of Ravel’s Miroirs has just been released, along with Ravel’s Jeux d’eau and Liszt’s Les jeux d’eaux à La Ville d’Este.
 ‘Roberts doesn’t play like an Englishman,’ wrote a critic for BBC Music Magazine on the release of his first Debussy disc.
 ‘Space, concentration and fire take their turns in this fine start to a Debussy cycle.
 He characterises directly and, at speed, fiercely.
 In slower music there is unhurried poise and fluidity.’